1756 - French reinforcement of Canada

 Late in February, after the return of Osborn, Vice-Admiral Sir Edward Hawke was sent with a squadron to cruise off Brest.

-Upon his arrival in North America (no date specified), Holmes assumed command of Spry's squadron and of his own.
+Upon his arrival in North America (no date specified), Holmes assumed command of both Spry's squadron and his own.

 After the capture of Dieskau during the campaign of 1755, d'Argenson, the minister of war, had to appoint a new commander-in-chief for the French forces in Canada.
 For this charge, he chose Louis Joseph de Saint-Véran Marquis de Montcalm, an experienced French officer who had repeatedly shown his valour during the preceding war.

 At the end of March 1756, Montcalm, with all his following, was ready to embark.
 Three ships of the line: the Léopard (62), the Héros (74), and the Illustre (64); had been fitted out as transports and were ready to receive the troops.
 Meanwhile, Montcalm and his second and third in command, Lévis and Bourlamaque, were to take passage in the frigates Licorne (32), Sauvage (32), and Sirène (30).
 Bougainville, as Montcalm's aide-de-camp, embarked with him aboard the Licorne while Lévis embarked aboard the Sauvage.

 The troops destined for Canada were only two battalions, one belonging to La Sarre Infanterie and the other to Royal Roussillon Infanterie.
 They numbered some 1,200 men.
 These troops marched into Brest at early morning, breakfasted in the town and went at once on board the transports.
 Montcalm and Bougainville embarked in the Licorne and sailed on April 3, leaving Lévis and Bourlamaque to follow a few days after.